Skip to main content

 Common Mistakes

 The most common mistake is choosing a SaaS boilerplate because it feels more powerful, then spending launch week deleting dashboards, auth screens, and billing logic.
 For a pure agency site, speed and polish matter more than backend depth.
-The second mistake is choosing a static marketing starter without thinking about ongoing handoff.
-If the client or agency team needs to edit case studies every month, the publishing workflow is part of the product.

 A practical compromise is to launch the public site with a lighter starter, then connect forms, analytics, CRM routing, and a client portal only when there is a real operational need.

-StarterPick Recommendation
+StarterPick Verdict

 Check out this starter